faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

     :width: 65%
     :align: right

-The model structure, i.e., which variables that appear in which constraints, are extensively used by the methods implemented in the toolbox.
+The model structure, i.e., which variables appear in which constraints, are extensively used by the methods implemented in the toolbox.
 This model structure is automatically inferred from the model equations and the ``PlotModel`` class method can be used to visualize the model structure.
 It shows the equations on the vertical axis and the variables on the horizontal axis.
-A dot represent that a variable appears in the corresponding equation.
+A dot represents that a variable appears in the corresponding equation.
 Blue, red, and black dots represent unknown, fault, and known variables respectively.